Emergency support hotline: +30 123-456-789

 10.6 Avoid Tight Clamshells

-11. The Future of Soft Goods in TVC
+11. The Future of Soft Goods in The Vintage Collection

-The next era of soft goods is already taking shape.
+The next era of TVC soft goods is already taking shape.

 11.1 Wired Capes